 Scott is a Chambers-ranked litigator and legal entrepreneur who has practiced at the intersection of law, technology, and design for nearly two decades.
 He is the co-leader and one of the original attorneys in Morgan Lewis’s eData practice, a data-driven practice that is transforming the delivery of legal services by leveraging people, processes, and technology to reimagine the work lawyers do.
 While at the helm, Scott has assisted in developing industry-leading best practices and strategies for sensible, defensible information governance, discovery, and litigation readiness.

+Scott’s practice encompasses all phases of eDiscovery, from preservation and collection to review and production of large volumes of electronically stored information (ESI).
 Scott participates in 26(f) conferences, negotiates ESI protocols and FRE 502(d) orders along with advising clients on collection and search and retrieval methodologies.
-Clients frequently engage and rely on Scott to negotiate discovery protocols with several U.S. government agencies, as well as numerous state U.S. Attorneys’ offices.
 He serves as eDiscovery liaison in jurisdictions across the United States, negotiates TAR protocols, and handles motions practice related to discovery disputes.
-Sharing more than a decade of experience in eDiscovery, Scott is a frequent speaker on topics in the discovery, innovation and disruption space.
-He received his J.D., cum laude, from Villanova University School of Law and B.A. from the University of Florida.